profweston/Crime_Time_Final_Project/README.md

 ### Database Requirements:
 - [ ] Sample data that mimics the expected final database structure or schema
 - [ ] Draft machine learning module is connected to the provisional database

+## Project Overview

+The City of Chicago has a long history of crime.
+The overall crime rate is higher than that of the national average.
+In fact, the chance of becoming a victim of either a violent crime or property crime in Chicago is 1 in 28 [(Reference)](https://www.neighborhoodscout.com/il/chicago/crime#description).
+Unfortunately, many crimes reported do not result in an arrest.
+This project examines crime data reported in the city of Chicago from 2010 to present to determine if an arrest for a crime can be predicted based on location, time, and crime perpetrated.

+## Reason

+Several members of the team expressed an interested in researching in the broad area of crime.
+We discussed several options for locations and eventually settled on Chicago.
+When looking at the data file, we observed that there are many crimes reported that result in no arrests.
+Thus, we decided to try to build a machine learning model that can be used to predict arrest rate based on location, time, and/or type of crime committed.